cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 ## Test data for the d2m converter

 Let's start writing the d2m converter.
-It's helpful to write unit tests for Out Of Your Element, since this lets you check if it worked without having to start up a local copy of the bridge or play around with the interface.
+It's helpful to write automated tests for Out Of Your Element, since this lets you check if it worked without having to start up a local copy of the bridge or mess around with the interface.

+To test the Discord-to-Matrix pin converter, we'll need some samples of Discord message objects.
+Then we can put these sample message objects through the converter and check what comes out the other side.

 Normally for getting test data, I would `curl` the Discord API to grab some real data and put it into `data.js` (and possibly also `ooye-test-data.sql`.
 But this time, I'll fabricate some test data.
 Here it is: